-Web analytics are so refined nowadays that you can use information on people who have bought from you to not only identify the specific websites they visit but also produce a target list of people who also visit those sites.
+Web analytics are so refined nowadays that you can use the information on people who have bought from you to not only identify the specific websites they visit but also produce a target list of people who also visit those sites.

 It’s a fair bet that the other people visiting those sites are also parents and have the same needs in terms of baby clothes.
 In other words, they ‘look’ like your customers.

-Finding people who look like your customers means that you don’t waste money advertising in places that your ideal customer doesn’t hang out and to people who would never buy from you anyway.
+Finding people who look like your customers means that you don’t waste money advertising in places that your ideal customer doesn’t hang out with and to people who would never buy from you anyway.

 3. Remarket to non-buyers

 Have you ever visited a website and intended to buy and got distracted only to find later that you couldn’t remember where you saw that really cool product?